PS 101S: Introduction to Psychology

 PS 200: Methods I: Research in Psychology

 First part of a two-semester sequence that integrates basic statistics with principles of research design.
 Emphasis on descriptive statistics, correlation and regression, and ethics of psychological research.
 Introduction to SPSS and writing in APA format.
-Prerequisite: Sophomore standing or permission of instructor.
+Prerequisite: Sophomore standing.

 PS 201M: Methods II: Statistics for Psychology

 Second part of two-semester sequence that integrates basic statistics with the principles of research design.
 Emphasis on inferential statistics, observational research, survey methodology, and experimentation.
 Continued instruction in SPSS and writing in APA format.
 Prerequisite: PS200.

 Integrative study of human development from conception through adolescence.
 Examines physical, cognitive, social, and emotional facets of development, including peer and family relationships, personality development, and contemporary issues.
 Prerequisite: PS 101S.